 Ask about road, trail, and weather conditions, especially if you plan to hike in the slot canyons and drive the backcountry roads.

-Some helpful maps can be picked up outside the visitors’ centres, even if it’s closed.
+Some helpful maps can be picked up outside the visitors’ centres, even when the centres are closed.

 The visitors’ centres are at Big Water, Cannonville, Escalante and Kanab.